 The following code review guidelines are adopted within the Netstack team:

-- When your CL is ready for review, first request review from any team member not part of the leads group.
+- When your CL is ready for review, request a review from a team member listed in the closest OWNERS file.

-Be mindful that this scheme can increase latency for reviews, which is a side effect we'd like to minimize.
-Try to decrease your latency when asked for review and when addressing comments as well.
+Note that this scheme can increase latency for reviews, which is a negative side effect we'd like to minimize.
+Try to decrease your latency when either being asked for review or addressing comments.
+We strive to keep latency under 24h for both authors and reviewers.
+Don't be afraid to ping if it's been over 24h.
 Gerrit notification settings and smart e-mail filters can be a big help to drive those interrupts.
 Also, don't be afraid to ping for reviews.